WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 **IMPORTANT**

 ### **What is collective decision-making?** (p.30)
 How groups reach decisions without centralised leadership.
 All individuals seek to agree on the same outcome.
-Within high-relatedness groups, group members’ behaviour is shaped as part of a group-level decision-making mechanism.
-Within unrelated groups, individuals’ behaviour should maximise their own expected fitness, within the context of the group.
+Within high-relatedness groups, group members’ behavior is shaped as part of a group-level decision-making mechanism.
+Within unrelated groups, individuals’ behavior should maximise their own expected fitness, within the context of the group.

 ### **Decision Accuracy:** (p.30)
 There is an inherent decision-making trade-off between true positive rate and false positive rate; a decision-maker cannot improve the rate at which they detect events of interest, without also increasing the rate at which they incorrectly detect those events when they have not happened.
 Yet in the group situation, a quorum decision rule, typical of social insect colonies, allows the group to simultaneously improve both rates.
 Group decisions are always more accurate than individual decisions.
 This has led to a speed-accuracy tradeoff.